 It's #THROWBACKTHURSDAY and we're going on a full ode to the director/musician/rad-dude Don Letts!
 He's friends with all your favorite musicians (seen above chillin with Bob Marley) and from his films, music videos and bands Letts lets his genius shine through!

 It's here!
 Heems, Greedhead CEO and 1/3 of Das Racist releases his 2nd solo project today, a follow up to the ridiculously dope Nehru Jackets.
 Wild Water Kingdom is causing quite the #slash (that's the worst joke ever) and we're all about it.
-It's a departure from…Continue
+It's a departure from what we've come to expect of the Hima, and that's juuuust fine.
+Mike Finito, you…Continue

 Added by Sound Check on November 14, 2012 at 5:30pm — No Comments

 Holy Smokes.
 You have the Nor-Cal synth magician Ricky Reed of Wallpaper being remixed by his pal (and our fave) Gordon Voidwell.
-Add a little George Clinton to the mix (yes, the real George Clinton) and you've got a sexy electro-pop dance jam, that'll have you…Continue
+Add a little George Clinton to the mix (yes, the real George Clinton) and you've got a sexy electro-pop dance jam, that'll have you swinging your hair, kicking your heels and shaking that thang instantly.
+It took us…Continue

 Added by Sound Check on November 14, 2012 at 11:30am — No Comments